 What are the Building a Lasting Legacy Campaign Scholarships?

 NAEYC established the Building a Lasting Legacy Scholarships to allow future leaders to experience the many opportunities for professional development and networking at NAEYC conferences.
-Separate competitions fund merit-based awards to cover registration costs for the Annual Conference and Expo and the National Institute for Early Childhood Professional Development.
+Separate competitions fund merit-based awards to cover registration costs for NAEYC's Annual Conference and the National Institute for Early Childhood Professional Development.

 One applicant receives a full scholarship that provides reimbursement for registration, travel, meals, and housing costs.
 For the National Institute for Early Childhood Professional Development, this is the Diane Trister Dodge Scholarship Award.
-For the Annual Conference & Expo, this is the Dr. Jerlean E. Daniel Scholarship.
+For NAEYC's Annual Conference, this is the Dr. Jerlean E. Daniel Scholarship.

 Who is eligible for a scholarship?